Are you currently a tenant living in rented accommodation? Do you dream of owning your own house?

 How can you find out if you can afford to buy?

 The quickest and easiest solution is to talk to a mortgage expert.
 A chat with me to discuss your requirements at our Estate Agent branches, or at your home, is free of charge.
 You can fill in the form below for me to call or email you at any time.
-We can then have a quick chat over the phone, at your home, or in our offices in Nottingham, Arnold and Hucknall.
+We can then have a quick chat over the phone, at your home, or in our office in Nottingham.